Northern-byte-bit/SpeechParaling-Bench/README.md

 ### 2. Download the Dataset

-You need to download both the main audio datasets and the baseline model outputs.
+You need to download both the main audio datasets and the baseline model outputs:

-#### Option A: Using Python Script

 ```bash
 pip install huggingface_hub